 HA: Number of co-integrating vectors > r.

-γtrace = This is a separate tests on each Eigen value.
+γtrace = This is a separate test on each Eigen value.
 The trace statistic is applied to test the null hypothesis that the number of distinct co-integrating vectors is equal to or less than r.

-Johansen and Juselius (1990) made available table of critical values for the Maximum Eigen statistics and the Trace Statistics.
+Johansen and Juselius (1990) made available a table of critical values for the Maximum Eigen statistics and the Trace Statistics.
 Test statistics > the critical region from the table means rejecting Ho.
-Evidence of at least one cointegrating vector at 5 per cent indicating that the underlying time series have a long-run relationship.
+Evidence of at least one cointegrating vector at 5 per cent indicates that the underlying time series have a long-run relationship.

 Lag Length Selection Criteria

-It is necessary to scientifically select the lag length understanding that too many lags may result in over fitting and consequently, the increase means square forecast error (MSFE) of the VAR model while too few lags may result in auto-correlated errors whereas.
+It is necessary to scientifically select the lag length understanding that too many lags may result in over fitting and consequently, the increase means square forecast error (MSFE) of the VAR model while too few lags may result in auto-correlated errors.
 The lag length selection used the information criteria to minimize these errors.

 AIC = Ln|Σi|+2TMK2 (3.12)